 We’ve hired new talent as we expand into new markets, passed our 1 million users milestone and launched an exciting new product to better support our customers.
-Now that 2019 has come to an end, the quintessential question becomes, “What’s next for UC?”
+Now that 2019 has come to an end, the quintessential question becomes, “What’s the next UC trends?”

 In this blog, we look at the top three developments that have the potential to impact the unified communications (UC) sector dramatically in 2020 and beyond.
 All of these will incentivize not only greater adoption of UC applications, but also greater control over business models for communications service providers (CSPs) and enterprises.
 Let’s begin!